 A masters in public administration (MPA) provides in-depth knowledge of communications, human resource management, public service leadership, organizational theory, institutions/values and more.

 Master of Accounting for Financial Analysts

-If you favor theory, a masters of accounting for financial analysis provides opportunities to think deep, with courses like quantitative modeling, corporate finance, valuation analysis and management.
+If you favor theory, a masters of accounting for financial analysis provides opportunities to think deeply, with courses like quantitative modeling, corporate finance, valuation analysis and management.

 Master of Accounting for Financial Managers

 For both theoretical and practical understanding, a masters of accounting for financial managers provides courses like global economics, corporate finance, investment management, building capital structures, maintaining cash flows and quantitative financial reviews.